Core-Collapse Astrophysics with a Five-Megaton Neutrino Detector: Introduction

-Before elaborating on details concerning detection rates, we will begin by exploring how the data obtained from multiple neutrino bursts would transform the way that we consider questions about supernovae; these considerations are a major part of our new results.
+Before elaborating on details concerning detection rates, we will begin by exploring how the data obtained from multiple neutrino bursts would transform the way that we consider questions about supernovae; although this section is an overview, it contains several new points.
 We will then examine recent developments concerning the rate and properties of supernovae observed in the nearby universe.
-This will lead into our discussion of the detector properties required to measure neutrino bursts from these supernovae, focusing on the Deep-TITAND proposal~\cite{Suzuki:2001rb,Suzuki}, and the quantitative neutrino yields expected.
+This will lead into our detailed discussion, much of it new, of the detector properties required to measure neutrino bursts from these supernovae and the quantitative new results on the mini-burst rates and neutrino yields expected.
+While our treatment is based on the proposed parameters of Deep-TITAND~\cite{Suzuki:2001rb,Suzuki}, there could be other ways of constructing a multi-megaton detector for supernova neutrino bursts, and we encourage such studies.
+An example is the consideration of a densely-instrumented infill array for the IceCube detector~\cite{ICtalk,ICtalk2}.
+Finally, we present the overall conclusions and further discuss some specific highlights.